 One of the best ways to foster effective communication is to express interest in your child’s experiences, but not in a cookie-cutter way that seems disingenuous.
 “How was your day?” is one of the least interesting ways to get started, whether you’re a child or adult, after all!

 A great way to start is to ask meaningful questions that allow you to engage with them, at the end of every day.
-Here are a few good ones to look into.
+Here are a few good ones to try!

 We’ve previously discussed how positive emotions are an important part of all children’s development, and engaging with your child on the basis of positivity is a great way to encourage this.